-The Hydro-Electric Commission is engaged on a construction programme comprising the Mcrsey-Forth Power Development, and the Gordon River Power Development, Stage 1.
+The Hydro-Electric Commission's current construction program is the Gordon River Power Development, Stage 1.

-The Mersey-Forth Power Development is scheduled to be completed by 1972.
-This development involves diversion of the Mersey and Wilmot Rivers and their tributaries into the Forth River and the construction of seven distinct power stations.
-The project will add a total of 308,250 kW to the system.
 The first stage of the Gordon River Power Development involves the construction of a dam and a power station with a proposed instalment of 240,000 kW capacity with provision for an increase to 320,000 kW.
-An oil-fired thermal station with a single 120,000 kW generator was completed at Bell Bay on the River Tamar in 1970.
+An oil fired thermal station with a single 120,000 kW generator was completed at Bell Bay on the River Tamar in 1970.
 The second stage of the station which will double the capacity is expected to be completed by 1974.

-The Commission is conducting extensive surveys and investigation of other schemes with a view to further construction after the completion of the present programme.
+A further planned development is the Pieman River Scheme on the west coast of the State.
+It is expected that the first station in the scheme will be commissioned in 1980.
+The Commission is conducting extensive surveys and investigation of other schemes with a view to further construction after the completion of the present program.
 It is estimated that the potential which can be developed economically should ultimately harness 3,000,000 kW to the system.